 - People with CS of all ages: an annual thyroid ultrasound scan and an annual skin exam.

 Starting at age 30:

-Women with CS: an annual mammogram; an annual breast MRI based on the 2015 guidelines of the National Comprehensive Cancer Network (NCCN); and an annual endometrial biopsy or transvaginal ultrasound (or from 5 years before age of earliest uterine cancer in the family.)
+- Women with CS: an annual mammogram; an annual breast MRI based on the 2015 NCCN guidelines; and an annual endometrial biopsy or transvaginal ultrasound (or from 5 years before age of earliest uterine cancer in the family.)